|You have probably heard of puppy farming - the mass breeding of

 It's a bit sad that in this day and age basic consumer law and consumer rights are the only laws that apply to the purchase and keeping of a dog and owners have no additional protection.

 There are many laws about a dog owners responsibilities.
-It all seems out of balance - please sign the petition above.
+It all seems out of balance - please kepp an eye on the proposed changes above.

 |Buying any animal is regarded, under British Law, as exactly the same as purchasing any other consumer product.